Governors and Trustees Feedback

 possible education; governing boards also need support and challenge.

 We suggest that every governing board should engage with the Skills Audit as a way of identifying gaps and filling vacancies and ensure individual governors complete the audit.

 National Governors Association Skills Audit

-Governing Body Skills Matrix
+Governing Board Skills Matrix

-skills gaps are within your governing body.
+the skills gaps are within your governing board.

 National Governors Association Skills Matrix

 Twenty key questions for a school governing body to ask itself - Evidence Framework